At MyPass Global, Data Governance and Information Security are important to us and our customers.

 This section applies to personal information of individuals in Australia and New Zealand.

-We may deny your request for access where:
+We may deny your request for access in certain circumstances including (but not limited to) where:

 If we deny your request for access, we will let you know why.
 If the New Zealand Privacy Act applies to your request, you have the right to make a complaint to the Privacy Commissioner of New Zealand in respect of our refusal.